Carbohydrate is the most controversial macronutrient.

 Other Ways to Benefit the Biome

 The wider the variety of dietary fibres the wider the diversity and viability of the biome.
 Another factor is how widely we experience the outdoors – forest and fields, animals, soil.
-Hunter gatherers in Tanzania will have a very different biome to a western city dweller; so will a bunch of kids wrestling on the ground like scrub cattle compared to kids mostly living indoors.
+Hunter gatherers in Tanzania will have a very different biome to a western city dweller; so will a bunch of kids wrestling on the ground compared to kids mostly living indoors.

 So saying, different biome populations in different people is not a problem as long as its diverse, well fed, happy and functioning well – digesting food and making butyrate to feed the villi in the intestinal wall.